 - Parking valet: $2 to bring your car to you.

-Service employees are paid a low minimum wage and 80% of the time are offered no benefits.
-A tip can go a long way.
-Even if tipping isn’t part of your culture, it is essential that you must tip when you are in Canada.
+Remeber: Service employees are paid a low minimum wage and 80% of the time are offered no benefits.
+A tip can go a long way in the life of a local.
+Even if tipping isn’t part of your culture, it is essential that you tip when you are in Canada.

 I hope you found this guide on tipping in Canada helpful.

 See more from Canada here.